vidar808/Chess-UCI-Server/README.md

 This project implements a server in Python that interfaces with various chess engines, allowing remote clients to interact with these engines over a network.
 The server supports multiple chess engines, including popular ones like Stockfish and Dragon, and provides a flexible framework for logging communications, managing engine options, and handling client requests in real-time.

+ChessServer.exe will run the server on wiindows without python.
+Config.json file is required to be in the same directory.

 ## Key Features

 1. **Multi-Engine Support**: The server is compatible with any chess engine that adheres to the Universal Chess Interface (UCI) protocol, making it versatile and adaptable to different engines.